ProfMoo/home/kubernetes/README.md

 - The last method should be used when all other methods are not an option, or used when you have a “global” secret used by numerous HelmReleases across the cluster.

+### Kustomization Wait & DependOn

+When managing dependencies between HelmReleases and Flux Kustomizations (i.e. KS), there are some import configuration flags that could have a large impact on developer experience: `wait` and `dependsOn`.
+As a quick overview: there are two bits of configuration that are relevant here:

+`wait: true` only marks the Kustomization as successful if all the resources it creates are healthy `wait: false` just does a kubectl apply -k and then says 'all good, chief' `dependsOn` tells either the KS or the HelmRelease to confirm the health of another KS or HelmRelease before trying to apply.
+The health of the KS/HelmRelease could depend on HealthChecks or `wait`

+There are two camps here, mostly: You can either handle the dependencies via dependsOn at the KS level, or at the HelmRelease level.
+There are pros and cons to each:

+If you do it at the KS level, you'll run into situations where a KS fails to apply but then you have to wait for it to timeout before it notices you pushed a change and applies that instead, so it's a bit more clunky

+Doing it at the HR level is a bit nicer in terms of developer experience, but it has limitations.
+For example, if your KS applies manifests that are not helm releases, then you can't really do depends on at the HR level, so you'll have to mix and match.

+As a rule of thumb, if your KS only applies a HelmRelease (and associated configmaps, secrets etc), then you can set wait to false in the KS and implement your depends on at the HR level.

+If you need to apply other things that depend on a HR, think applying your cert-manager cluster issuers as raw manifests, but they depend on the cert-manager HR, then you must do it at the KS level

+Thanks to `mirceanton` for the overview in the [Home Operations discord server](https://discord.gg/home-operations).

 ### Notes

 In the future, I might choose to go down a more "hyperconverged" route and manage storage directly from k8s (instead of having TrueNAS handle most of this).
 In that case, I'd need to migrate the `StorageClass` of most of my pods, which would be a big lift.
 To do that, there is a great article [here](https://gist.github.com/deefdragon/d58a4210622ff64088bd62a5d8a4e8cc).